RazorPhaser/angular-tutorial/src/chapters/chapter04-material.md

     _variables.scss
     ```

-1. Add the following to the src\_variables.scss file
+1. Add the following to the src\app\_variables.scss file

     ```scss
     // Variables